Phase space fractons: Model and symmetries

 We work within the Hamiltonian framework where the state of the system is described by $Nd$ position $x^\mu_a$ and momentum $p^\nu_a$ coordinates.
 The symmetry transformations generated by the conserved quantities in \cref{eq:Ql} are shifts of momentum coordinates by position coordinate polynomials of degree $m-1$

 Analogously to $\CQ^\mu_m$, we now consider momentum multipoles:

 which generate the symmetry transformations

 Notably, spatial translation invariance enforces conservation of total momentum $\CP_1^\mu$.
 We will restrict ourselves to $d=1$ and suppress the $\mu$ index for the remainder of this paper.
 All superscripts will henceforth refer to powers.
+For higher dimensions, it is difficult to construct a rotationally invariant Hamiltonian that conserves moments $\CQ_m^\mu$ for $m>2$.
 In \cite{AP_NRFractonsPhysRevB.109.054313,AP_manyfractons_PhysRevB.110.024305,babbar2025classical}, we primarily considered Hamiltonians of the form

 which conserves $H$, $\CQ_1$ and $\CP_1$.
 In this work, we consider more general Hamiltonians, which conserve an arbitrary combination of multipoles in position or momentum space, defined in \cref{eq:Ql,eq:Pi_n}.